hashicorp/nomad/scheduler/README.md

 - "ignore allocations:" allocations which are in a noop state, the reconciler will not be touching these.

-- "expiring allocations:" allocaions which are not possible to reschedule, due to lost configurations of their disconnected clients.
+- "expiring allocations:" allocations which are not possible to reschedule, due to lost configurations of their disconnected clients.

 The following diagram illustrates the logic flow of the cluster reconciler: